ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

 #### Your First Team

 As a technical leader, your job is not just to manage the technical team; it also includes serving as the technical representative in the C-suite.
 Your role is to represent engineering and technology in all of the company's highest-level strategic discussions and to ensure that engineering and technology are on the right course for the business.
-At times, this means having difficult conversations with other leaders conversations that require vulnerability and humility, and conversations that enable you to work through conflict and are grounded in mutual trust. ese conversations are key to the job, and for them to be possible you must be deeply engaged with your leadership team, thinking of them as your first team.
+At times, this means having difficult conversations with other leaders conversations that require vulnerability and humility, and conversations that enable you to work through conflict and are grounded in mutual trust.
+These conversations are key to the job, and for them to be possible you must be deeply engaged with your leadership team, thinking of them as your first team.

 You're likely a highly technical person.
 You probably enjoy your technical meetings the most, or at least find solving technical problems with your team familiar and highly satisfying.
-So, it's easy to fall into a pattern where you spend most of your time with technical teams, and to adopt a my team is the technical team mindset. is is a great way to build rapport within the tech team, and there are times when that is the most critical relationship to invest in.
+So, it's easy to fall into a pattern where you spend most of your time with technical teams, and to adopt a my team is the technical team mindset.
+This is a great way to build rapport within the tech team, and there are times when that is the most critical relationship to invest in.

 My guidance is simple: do not let the technical shiny objects distract you or limit your investment in relationships with non-technical leaders.
 Your relationships with other leaders and your trust with your non-technical peers will give you credibility and enable you to guide the business to making good technical decisions as a whole.
 Building trust outside the technical team is built the same way any other trust relationship is built: great communication, regular expectation setting by making and meeting commitments, and owning up to mistakes/failures if and when they occur.

 The technical leader or CTO who spends all their time deep in code with engineering and barely participates in the leadership team will have little credibility when trying to convince the other C-levels to invest further in engineering.
-Or worse, they won t even be asked for their input when the time comes to make a hard call.
+Or worse, they won't even be asked for their input when the time comes to make a hard call.
 Other leaders will not have the context to understand the value of what the tech team is asking for or the perspective on how engineering is operating at that moment, and they ll lack the shared vision for what it can be in the future.
 Only by regularly engaging with the rest of the leadership team, sharing that context, and being part of the conversation along the way can you, as the technical leader, ensure that the leadership team has a shared understanding of how engineering helps the organization and how it needs to grow over time.

 ### Working With The CEO